DmitryMyadzelets/epicx/journal.md

 Fist measurements tests.

 ### Temperature measurement errors
-The CAL9900 controller shows 29&deg;C while the Fluke multimeter shows 23 degrees with the same thermocouple.
+The CAL9900 controller shows 29&deg;C while the Fluke multimeter shows 23&deg;C with the same thermocouple.
 No equipment is calibrated.
 We can expect **high measurements errors** of absolute temperature values.

 Neither the CAL9900 nor Fluke have ouptuts for temperature registrations.
 An options to do it could be to use existing data aqusition modules from [Seneca](https://www.seneca.it/), in particular Z-8TC-1 module for thermocouples.The module can be connected to laptop by USB, the measurements recieved using Mudbus RTU protocol.
 For the later the `mbpoll` command line utility is choosen, with some wrapper scripting for data aqusition and logging.